Aylmer Haldane

-General Sir James Aylmer Lowthorpe Haldane, GCMG, KCB, DSO (17 November 1862 – 19 April 1950) was a Scottish soldier who rose to high rank in the British Army.
+General Sir James Aylmer Lowthorpe Haldane, GCMG, KCB, DSO (17 November 1862 – 19 April 1950) was an officer who rose to high rank in the British Army.

 Early life

-Born to physician Daniel Rutherford Haldane and his wife Charlotte Elizabeth née Lowthorpe, James Aylmer Lowthorpe Haldane came from a family of distinguished Scottish aristocrats based in Gleneagles.
-He was cousin to Richard Haldane, 1st Viscount Haldane, Secretary of State for War 1905–1912, instigator of the Haldane Reforms.
+Born to the physician Daniel Rutherford Haldane and his wife Charlotte Elizabeth née Lowthorpe, James Aylmer Lowthorpe Haldane came from a family of distinguished aristocrats based in Gleneagles.
+He was a cousin to Richard Haldane, 1st Viscount Haldane, Secretary of State for War 1905–1912, instigator of the Haldane Reforms.

 Military career

 In September 1882, after attending the Edinburgh Academy and the Royal Military College, Sandhurst, Haldane was commissioned as a British officer of the Gordon Highlanders.
-On 18 February 1886, he was promoted to the rank of lieutenant, and on 8 April 1892 to the rank of captain.
+On 18 February 1886, he was promoted to the rank of lieutenant, and, after being made an adjutant in September 1888, on 8 April 1892 he was promoted to the rank of captain.

 Between 1894 and 1895, Haldane was part of the Waziristan Field Force and participated in the Chitral Expedition.
 He was dispatched to quell the Afridis rebellion in the Tirah campaign for the next two years (1897–1898), was appointed a Companion of the Distinguished Service Order (DSO) on 20 May 1898, and became aide-de-camp to General Sir William Lockhart, Commander-in-Chief in India, later the same year.
-Haldane fought in the Second Boer War in South Africa, where he was taken a war prisoner.
+Haldane fought in the Second Boer War in South Africa, where he was taken as a prisoner of war.
 While imprisoned in Pretoria, he planned the escape which made Winston Churchill famous.
 Haldane failed to escape at the same time and later complained of Churchill's lack of regard for those who should have escaped with him.
 However, Haldane later managed his own escape.